Statutory Declarations and Affidavits

 • Mentioning The referee agrees with what the requestor wrote in another document.

-• Stamp and signature of Notary Public does not prove that the referee’s signature is witnessed.
+• The stamp and signature of the Notary Public do not prove that the referee’s signature is witnessed.

-• Signature of Notary Public only shows Attested Copy.
+• The signature of the Notary Public only shows the Attested Copy.

 • On the same day, the declaration is not witnessed.